Create A Use Case Diagram

 • Make sure you have the visualization entity selected in the Explorer tree view.

-• Expand the Text Attributes panel in the Inspector on the right by clicking on the name of the panel.
+• Expand the Text Attributes panel in the Inspector on the right by clicking the panel's name.

 • Make sure the Abc text element is still selected.